farrel/tuple-space/README.md

 # Supported Types

-The types currently supported are:
+The following types are currently supported as elements of tuples:

 * boolean
 * f64